Probate Timeline California: A Step-by-Step Guide

 Here is a realistic month-by-month look at what happens during a standard California probate case.
 Every estate is different, but this sequence follows the order required by California probate law.

-Month 1: Filing the Petition and Starting the Process
+Month 1: Filing the Petition to Start Probate

 Probate begins when the executor (or a family member, if no executor is named) files a Petition for Probate with the California Superior Court in the county where the deceased person lived.
 This is done using Judicial Council Form DE-111.